-- 2. Audio Two credentials for students for football and one for a faculty engineer on a space-available basis; two for all other sports, plus one for a faculty engineer on a space-available basis - Because of space limitations and the number of schools involved, credentials will not be issued for sports not listed above (bowling, cross country, golf, gymnastics, skiing, swimming, tennis, track, individual wrestling). - I. Member School Non-Student Media Credentialing Schools may contact the MHSAA office to inquire about credentials for non-student media. - J. Non-Media Credential Requests During MHSAA Tournaments, no media credentials or courtesies shall be provided to the following: - 1.
+- 2. Audio Two credentials for students for football and one for a faculty engineer on a spaceavailable basis; two for all other sports, plus one for a faculty engineer on a space-available basis - 3.
+Because of space limitations and the number of schools involved, credentials will not be issued for sports not listed above (bowling, cross country, golf, gymnastics, skiing, swimming, tennis, track, individual wrestling). - I. Member School Non-Student Media Credentialing Schools may contact the MHSAA office to inquire about credentials for non-student media. - J. Non-Media Credential Requests During MHSAA Tournaments, no media credentials or courtesies shall be provided to the following: - 1.
 College or professional coaches or scouts - 2.
 Scouting, recruiting, or exposure services, publications or Websites; and their writers and photographers - 3.
 Commercial/individual photographers/videographers and their companies - 4.
-College media covering potential or signed recruits - K. The MHSAA reserves the right to grant or deny any credential request for any reason whatsoever. - L. Advance Notification Media should always contact the tournament center they wish to cover MHSAA Tournament events at in advance of the event to obtain information about coverage at that particular site, and to make the tournament manager aware of their intent.
-There are five MHSAA Final events that all media including those holding MHSAA Tournament Media Passes (indicated with an ◆) must submit an application to cover through the Media page of the MHSAA Website so that appropriate seating and other arrangements can be made: - 1.
+College media covering potential or signed recruits - 5.
+Companies that operate solely on social media platforms - K. The MHSAA reserves the right to grant or deny any credential request for any reason whatsoever. - L. Advance Notification Media should always contact the tournament center they wish to cover MHSAA Tournament events at in advance of the event to obtain information about coverage at that particular site, and to make the tournament manager aware of their intent.
+There are five MHSAA Final events that all media - including those holding MHSAA Tournament Media Passes (indicated with an ◆) - must submit an application to cover through the Media page of the MHSAA Website so that appropriate seating and other arrangements can be made: - 1.
 Lower Peninsula Cross Country (Nov.
-5) (4 p.m.
+2) (4 p.m.
 Thursday the week of the Finals) - 2.
 Boys Soccer (Nov.
-5) (4 p.m.
+2) (4 p.m.
 Thursday the week of the Finals) - 3.
 Girls Volleyball (Nov.
-19) (4 p.m.
+23) (4 p.m.
 Wednesday the week of the Finals) - 4.
 L.P.
 Girls Swimming & Diving (Nov.
-18-19) (4 p.m.
+22-23) (4 p.m.
 Wednesday the week of the Finals) - 5.
 8-Player Football (Nov.
-18 or 19) (4 p.m.
+22 or 23) (4 p.m.
 Wednesday the week of the Finals) ◆ - 6.
 11-Player Football (Nov.
-25-26) (4 p.m.
+29-30) (4 p.m.
 Monday the week of the Finals) ◆ - 7.
 Team Dual Wrestling (Feb.
-24-25) (4 p.m.
+21-22) (4 p.m.
 Wednesday the week of the Finals) - 8.
-Individual Wrestling (March 3-4) (4 p.m.
+Individual Wrestling (Feb.
+28-March 1) (4 p.m.
 Monday the week of the Finals) - 9.
-Girls Competitive Cheer (March 3-4) (4 p.m.
+Girls Competitive Cheer (Feb.
+28-March 1) (4 p.m.
 Wednesday the week of the Finals) - 10.
 L.P.
-Boys Swimming & Diving (March 10-11) (4 p.m.
-Tuesday the week of the Finals) - 11.
-Ice Hockey (March 11) (4 p.m.
+Boys Swimming & Diving (March 14-15) (4 p.m.
+Tuesday the week of the Finals)

+- 11. Ice Hockey (March 8) (4 p.m.
 Noon Tuesday the week of the Finals) - 12.
-Girls Basketball (March 18) (4 p.m.
+Girls Basketball (March 22) (4 p.m.
 Wednesday the week of the Finals) ◆ - 13.
-Boys Basketball (March 25) (4 p.m.
+Boys Basketball (March 15) (4 p.m.
 Wednesday the week of the Finals) ◆ - 14.
-Track & Field (June 3) (4 p.m.
+Track & Field (May 31) (4 p.m.
 Wednesday the week of the Finals) - 15.
-Girls & Boys Lacrosse (June 10) (4 p.m.
+Girls & Boys Lacrosse (June 6 or 7) (4 p.m.
 Thursday the week of the Finals) - 16.
-Baseball-Softball (June 17) (4 p.m.
+Baseball-Softball (June 14) (4 p.m.
 Wednesday the week of the Finals) - 17.
-Girls Soccer (June 16-17) (4 p.m.
+Girls Soccer (June 13-14) (4 p.m.
 Thursday the week of the Finals)